mui/toolpad/docs/data/toolpad/core/features/authentication.md

 </aside>

-We will create an authorization context
+Will create an authorization context

 ```tsx
 // app/layout.tsx